-Housing Constraints:-
+Housing Constraints

 The data presented in (Table 2) visualize the housing constraints causing concern to goat keepers of the study area.
 It is observe that the constraints due to lack of knowledge about scientific goat housing (MPS = 62.18) is also perceived as a severe impediment in the adoption of scientific housing and management practices by the goat owners, and it was placed at fourth priority among the constraints.
 High cost of construction (MPS = 92.33), lack of own capital (MPS = 87.67), and separate housing problem (MPS = 85.44) are ranked as the first, second, and third severe constraints by a fair majority of the respondents.